Vaultionizer/vault-docs/docs/pm/srs.md

 ![OUCD](./../../img/UCV.svg)

-- Green: Planned till end of december
+- Green: Planned until end of December
-- White: Planned till end of june (next semester)
+- White: Planned until end of June (next semester)

 ### 2.3 Technology Stack
 The technology we use is: